Hinamoooon/MENP/README.md

 - `MENP_SiNP_r100.fsp`: Sample Lumerical Project for comutation of multipole expansion for a silicon nanophere with 100 nm in radius.
 - `ENxyzf.mat`: Sample input data exproted from `MENP_SiNP_r100.fsp` with `EField2MAT.lsf`.

+### ./demo_disk
-### ./demo_disk: demo for a silicon nanodisk for computation of multipole expansion (under long-wavelength approx.) into multipoles including a toroidal dipole moment.
+Demo for a silicon nanodisk for computation of multipole expansion (under long-wavelength approx.) into multipoles including a toroidal dipole moment.
 - `demo_toroidal.m`: This script shows how to compuate the multipole expansion with `toroidalME.m`.
 In addition to scattering cross sections, it calculates phases of electric and toroidal dipole moments for applications in anapole states.
 - `demo_toroidal.csv`: Sample output data of scattering cross sections from `demo_toroidal.m`
 - `demo_toroidal_phase.csv`: Sample output data of phases from `demo_toroidal.m`